ZWPlayer RTSP Web Playback Solution

 playerElm: '#mse', // Player container element

-url: 'rtsp://admin:ab123456@192.168.1.64:554/main', // RTSP stream URL
+url: 'rtsp://admin:ab123456@192.168.1.64:554/main', // RTSP stream address

 xmc_url: 'http://xmc.zwplayer.cn:8138', // Media gateway address, modify according to actual situation

-rtsp_over_tcp: true, // Use TCP transport
+rtsp_over_tcp: true, // Use TCP transmission

 rtsp_bypass: true, // Enable encoding bypass